Is Ubud Worth Visiting and How Long Do You Need? (2026)

-Ubud was my first stop when I arrived in Bali and it ended up shaping the rest of my Bali trip.
-In these first few days, I had breakfast overlooking rice fields, eased into yoga and wellness, and even fitted in some adventure.
-This 3-day itinerary for Ubud focuses on the experiences that helped me to understand Bali.
-It’s somewhere you can stay longer – and many people do – but even over three days, you can enjoy a balanced introduction to Ubud.
+Ubud was my first stop when I arrived in Bali by myself and it ended up shaping the rest of my Bali trip.
+In these first few days, I had breakfast overlooking rice fields, eased into yoga and wellness, and cycled through the palm trees.
+I ended up returning to Ubud again and again.
+Here’s why Ubud is worth visiting and how many days you need to spend in Ubud to make the most of your time.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.